Ghalban/best-free-anime-websites/README.md

-# A compilation and archive of all the best free anime websites 💢
+# The best free anime websites 💢

+Listing the past greatest and current greatest anime websites!

 **Contribute to the list via a pull request!** 🙌